FuzzyNovaGoblin/fit_map/README.md

 	$ flutter devices

 Will list the devices available currently.
+To run the flutter commands you must be using the flutter command prompt, or add the full path to flutter/bin as a value in your system/user path environment variable.

 When the app runs, you will see a page like this: